cider-dft/CiderPress/docs/workflows/training.rst

 * quadrature weights and spin-resolved semilocal density ingredients;
 * normalized descriptor blocks in their serialized order;
-* total-energy and XC baseline terms used to form the target;
+* total-energy and XC baseline terms used to form the training target;
-* exact-exchange values when exchange is an explicit target;
+* exact-exchange values when exchange is an explicit training target;
 * orbital-occupation derivatives when eigenvalue data are included; and
-* optional correction values and metadata associated with the reference.
+* optional correction values and metadata associated with the reference calculation.

 :class:`~ciderpress.pyscf.analyzers.ElectronAnalyzer` and the descriptor tools in :doc:`descriptors` provide these electronic arrays.
 Their stored geometry,